-As of September 30, 2012, URC knows no one who beneficially owns in excess of 5% of URC's common stock except as set forth in the table below.
+As of September 30, 2013, URC knows no one who beneficially owns in excess of 5% of URC's common stock except as set forth in the table below.

-Title of Class Names and addresses of record owners and relationship with the Corporation Name of beneficial owner and relationship with record owner Citizenship No. of Shares Held % to Total Outstanding Common JG Summit Holdings, Inc. 1 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City (stockholder) Same as record owner (See note 1) Filipino 1,320,223,061 60.52 % Common PCD Nominee Corporation 2 (Non-Filipino) G/F Makati Stock Exchange Bldg.
-6767 Ayala Ave., Makati City (stockholder) PCD Participants and their clients (See note 2) Non-Filipino 498,136,847 22.83% Common PCD Nomine Corporation 2 (Filipino) G/F Makati Stock Exchange Bldg.
-6767 Ayala Ave., Makati City (stockholder) PCD Participants and their clients (See note 2) Filipino 349,769,683 16.03%
+Title of Class Names and addresses of record owners and relationship with the Corporation Name of beneficial owner and relationship with record owner Citizenship No. of Shares Held % to Total Outstanding Common JG Summit Holdings, Inc. 1 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City Same as record owner Common (stockholder) PCD Nominee Corporation (Non-Filipino) (See note 1) Filipino 1,320,223,061 60.52 % G/F Makati Stock Exchange Bldg.
+PCD Participants and 665,106,386 C 6767 Ayala Ave., Makati City (stockholder) their clients (See note 2) Non-Filipino (See Note 3) 30.49% Common PCD Nominee Corporation (Filipino) G/F Makati Stock Exchange Bldg.
+6767 Ayala Ave., Makati City (stockholder) PCD Participants and their clients (See note 2) Filipino 183,441,666 8.41%

-1. As of September 30, 2012, Mr. John L. Gokongwei, Jr., Chairman Emeritus of JG Summit Holdings, Inc., (JGSHI), holds 1,007,539,915 common shares representing 14.82% of the total outstanding shares of the said corporation.
+- 1. As of September 30, 2013, Mr. John L. Gokongwei, Jr., Chairman Emeritus of JG Summit Holdings, Inc., (JGSHI), holds 1,007,539,915 common shares representing 14.82% of the total outstanding common shares of the said corporation.
 The Chairman and the President are both empowered under the By-Laws of JGSHI to vote any and all shares owned by JGSHI, except as otherwise directed by the Board of Directors.
-The incumbent Chairman and Chief Executive Officer and President and Chief Operating Officer of JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively.
+The incumbent Chairman and Chief Executive Officer and President and Chief Operating Officer of JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively. - 2.
+PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
+PCD Nominee Corporation is a corporation wholly-owned by Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
+PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
+Under the current PDTC system, only participants (brokers and custodians) will be recognized by PDTC as the beneficial owners of the lodged shares.
+Each beneficial owner of shares though his participant will be the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee.

-Out of the PCD Nominee Corporation (Non-Filipino) account, "The Hongkong and Shanghai Banking Corp., Ltd - Client's Acct." holds for various trust accounts the following shares of the Corporation as of September 30, 2012:
+3. Out of the PCD Nominee Corporation (Non-Filipino) account, "The Hongkong and Shanghai Banking Corp.
+Ltd. -Clients' Acct." holds for various trust accounts the following shares of the Corporation as of September 30, 2013: